-Deutsche Boerse invests in bond trading platform Trumid: sources
+Deutsche Boerse invests in bond trading platform Trumid

-NEW YORK German exchange operator Deutsche Boerse Group has made a $10 million investment in Trumid, a New York-based financial technology startup that runs an electronic corporate bond trading platform, people familiar with the deal said.
+NEW YORK (Reuters) - German exchange operator Deutsche Boerse Group (DB1Gn.DE) has made a $10 million investment in Trumid, a New York-based financial technology startup that runs an electronic corporate bond trading platform, the companies announced on Monday.

-The companies plan to disclose the investment on Monday, said the sources, who spoke on condition of anonymity because they were not authorized to speak publicly.

-Trumid, which is backed by venture capitalist Peter Thiel and investor George Soros, will also announce that it will collaborate with Deutsche Boerse to develop products and services for the European market, the sources said.
+Trumid, which is backed by venture capitalist Peter Thiel and investor George Soros, will collaborate with Deutsche Boerse to develop products and services for the European market.

 Deutsche Boerse's investment is an add-on to $28 million raised by Trumid earlier this year from investors including Chinese financial firm CreditEase.

-Founded in 2014, Trumid is one of a spate of electronic bond trading platforms set up in recent years to help ease the liquidity crunch in fixed income markets.
+Founded in 2014, Trumid is one of a spate of electronic bond trading platforms set up in the past few years to help to ease a liquidity crunch in fixed income markets.

 Stricter capital requirements imposed in the wake of the 2008 financial crisis have made it more expensive for banks to act as market makers in corporate bonds, making it harder for asset managers to trade.